henryofonedu/Linux-File-Manager/README.md

 **Henry Ofonedu**

-Computer Engineering student with interests in Linux, networking, cloud computing, cloud security, cybersecurity, Identity and Access Management (IAM), and automation.
+Computer Engineering student with interests in Linux, networking, cloud, cybersecurity, IAM, and automation.